 That‚??s devotion on the part of your fans.

 David: We have a few fanatics‚?¶

 No one following you around like Deadheads though?

+David: You know we do a little bit, especially in the Midwestern United States.
 When we were in Europe we had people follow us around from show to show to show.

 Do you see style crowds in different geographical areas changing?